matuteiglesias/journal/content/Business/2023-03-19_Analyzed_Family_Inheritance_and_Financial_Planning.md

 **🕒 08:00–08:45**
 **🏷️ Labels**: Inheritance, Family Dynamics, Financial Planning, Legal Advice, Asset Management
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to explore and provide insights into family dynamics, inheritance issues, and financial planning related to marital decisions and asset management.

 ### Key Activities
-- Discussed the importance of communication in navigating family inheritance and marital decisions, emphasizing legal advice and understanding motivations.
+- Discussed the importance of [[communication]] in navigating family inheritance and marital decisions, emphasizing legal advice and understanding motivations.
 - Structured a conversation around a parent's decision to remarry, focusing on financial implications and family dynamics, including suggested questions for open dialogue.
 - Presented key questions to address inheritance law in Argentina and family asset distribution, highlighting the need for legal advice.
 - Reflected on family asset division and preservation strategies, considering the impact of a new marriage on inheritance and proposing strategies to minimize losses.